Hellebuyck, Jets stay hot with 3-0 win over Ducks

 There was a video review of a shot by Ducks center Sam Steel at 5:15 of the first which concluded the whistle blew to stop play before the puck crossed the line.

-NOTES: Jets D Dmitry Kulikov did not return after sustaining an upper-body injury in the first period. … Patrik Laine had an assist, his sixth point in the past five games. … The Jets are 6-1 in their past seven road games. … Gudbranson got a second 10-minute misconduct in the third period.
+NOTES: Jets D Dmitry Kulikov did not return after sustaining an upper-body injury in the first period. … Patrik Laine had two assists, giving him seven points in the past five games. … The Jets are 6-1 in their past seven road games. … Gudbranson got a second 10-minute misconduct in the third period.

 UP NEXT